 1876 Coralville Schoolhouse

-Open by appointment only.
-Please call 319-351-5738 or contact us at least two days in advance to schedule a tour.
+Also available by appointment.
+Please call (319) 351-5738 or contact us at least two business days in advance to schedule a tour.

 Click to download a coloring page of the 1876 Coralville Schoolhouse!